anders-ijas/anders-ijas.github.io/index.md

 ---

 # Hello, I am Anders Ijäs
 I am a developer and soon to be software engineer based in Sweden.
+I study at KTH and work at Truesec.

 ![Anders Ijäs](/assets/me.jpg)